Army Reserve (United Kingdom): 2011: Rebuilding and named the Army Reserve

-In 2010, the government set up a commission, chaired by General Sir Nicholas (later Lord) Houghton, to review the state of the reserves and to design their future.
+In 2010, the government set up a commission, chaired by General Sir Nicholas Houghton, to review the state of the reserves and to design their future.
 The commission reported in July 2011.
 It found that, despite their operational commitments, the reserves had been neglected: some estimates put its trained and active strength as low as 14,000.
-There had been ‘a failure to resource recruiting and good training, especially collective training; to offer career progression; to update operational roles; to permit deployment in formed sub-units and therefore offer command opportunities’ Its recommendations included that a new target of 30,000 trained strength by 2020 be set.
+There had been 'a failure to resource recruiting and good training, especially collective training; to offer career progression; to update operational roles; to permit deployment in formed sub-units and therefore offer command opportunities' Its recommendations included that a new target of 30,000 trained strength by 2020 be set.

-The government published the report on 18 July with an immediate promise of £1.5 Billion funding over ten years.
+The government published the report on 18 July with an immediate promise of £1.5 billion funding over ten years.
 In October 2012 MoD announced a new name for the Territorial Army, its current name, the Army Reserve.
 Most of the recommendations of the commission were adopted in the White Paper July 2013 including the critical importance of providing operational and training opportunities for formed units and sub-units.

 Some aspects required legislation and were introduced in the Defence Reform Act (2014).
 These included the name change, reforms in mobilisation arrangements and in employer compensation.
 They also included giving the Reserve Forces and Cadets Associations the power to produce an annual report to Parliament on the state of the volunteer reserves (the Royal Naval Reserve, The Royal Marines Reserve, the Army Reserve and the Royal Auxiliary Air Force).
 In January 2021, the Army Reserve trained strength stood at 26,820.
-(This figure excludes recruits undergoing phase 1 training and various non-deployable categories such as University Officer Training Corps).
+(This figure excludes recruits undergoing phase 1 training and various non-deployable categories such as University Officers' Training Corps).
 During 2020, two reserve infantry battalions, 6 and 7 Rifles, provided the framework battalion for peacekeeping in Cyprus and over the winter 20/21 the Royal Yeomanry provided a composite squadron for a six-month tour on armoured reconnaissance as part of Britain's forward presence in Estonia.

 Army Reservists have a minimum commitment to serve 27 training days per year or 19 days for some national units.
 This period normally includes a two-week period of continuous training either as an Army Reserve unit, on courses or attached to a Regular unit.
-Army Reserve soldiers are paid at a similar rate as their regular equivalents while engaged on military activities.
+Army Reserve soldiers are paid at a similar rate to their regular equivalents while engaged on military activities.